top of page

 Jade cutlery, he says.
 So, is that a gold plate?
 And is that a platinum metal goblet on the right?
 Here, objects of wealth and music (or art) presented as luxury, or . . . let’s rephrase . . . products owned by wealth, or the status of being wealthy . . . sit with a compound image of poverty/modesty (the simple fish and rice on the wealthy man’s plate).

-The thesis of this work would be repeated in a 2006-18 painting titled Mask of an Artivist Soul as a Middle-Class Aficionado of Social Realism, which de Veyra exhibited in a group show at the Altro Mondo Arte Contemporanea gallery in Greenbelt 5 in March, 2018.
+The thesis of this work would be repeated in a 2006-18 painting titled Mask of an Artivist Soul as a Middle-Class Aficionado of Social Realism, which de Veyra exhibited in a group show at the Altro Mondo Arte Contemporanea Gallery in Greenbelt 5 in March, 2018.

 bottom of page